-Kangaroo Island is Australia’s third largest island with 450 kilometres of wild coast, a pristine undeveloped interior, and an abundance of animal and marine life, making it the perfect place for some wildlife watching.
+Kangaroo Island, South Australia, is Australia’s Galapagos, the country’s third largest island with 450 kilometres of wild coast, a pristine undeveloped interior, and an abundance of animal, marine and bird life, making it the perfect place for some wildlife watching.

 Australia’s third largest island after Tasmania and Melville Island north of Darwin, Kangaroo Island lies just 13km off Cape Jervis on the west coast of South Australia’s Fleurieu Peninsula.
 It’s just a couple of hour’s drive or a thirty-minute flight from Adelaide, yet the unspoiled island feels far more remote.